Introduction to Trading Eurodollars

 The price of a Eurodollar futures contract is equal to 100 minus the yield (interest rate) for the given future date.
 Thus, a price of 96 would imply a 4% yield on the Eurodollar deposit.

-Interest rates will falling will cause the Eurodollar to rise in price, and rising rates cause the Eurodollar to fall.
+Interest rates falling will cause the Eurodollar to rise in price, and rising rates cause the Eurodollar to fall.